apowers313/candy-wrapper/README.md

 If you are new to wrappers or candy-wrapper, a good place to start is the [Getting Started Tutorial](https://apowers313.github.io/candy-wrapper/tutorial-getting-started.html).

 ## ES6
 Note that this library currently makes exensive use of the features of [JavaScript ES6](http://www.ecma-international.org/ecma-262/6.0/), notably [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters), and the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator).
 For information about which platforms currently support ES6, see the [ES6 compatibility table](https://kangax.github.io/compat-table/es6/).
-It has been tested against Node 6 and seems to run on the latest versions of Chrome, Firefox, Edge, and Safari.
+It has been tested against Node 6 and is tested against the latest versions of Chrome, Firefox, Edge, and Safari.

 Presumably it could be back-ported to ES5.1, perhaps drawing on the work of Sinon.
 The biggest challenge would be removing the use of Proxies.
 A [pull request](https://github.com/apowers313/candy-wrapper) would be more than welcome if anyone wants to take that challenge on.